mabood/homecontrol/README.md

 a2 01 55 05 7f a5 a5 66 ce : crc=ce YES
 a2 01 55 05 7f a5 a5 66 ce t=26125
 ```
-Now that we have an active thermal sensor connected, add the sensor name to the agent configuration file
+Now that we have an active thermal sensor connected, add the sensor directory to the agent configuration file
 ```
 $ cd path/to/homecontrol
 $ $ vim agent/conf/agent-default.conf